Steve McQueen: 1950s

-McQueen had minor roles in stage productions, including Peg o' My Heart, The Member of the Wedding, and Two Fingers of Pride.
-He made his Broadway debut in 1955 in the play A Hatful of Rain, starring Ben Gazzara.

-In late 1955 at the age of 25, McQueen left New York and headed for Los Angeles.
+McQueen had minor roles in stage productions, including Peg o' My Heart, The Member of the Wedding and Two Fingers of Pride.
+He made his Broadway debut in 1955 in the play A Hatful of Rain starring Ben Gazzara.
+In late 1955, McQueen left New York and headed for Los Angeles.
 He moved into a house on Vestal Avenue in the Echo Park area, and sought acting jobs in Hollywood.

-When McQueen appeared in a two-part Westinghouse Studio One television presentation entitled The Defenders, Hollywood manager Hilly Elkins took note of him and decided that B-movies would be a good place for the young actor to make his mark.
-McQueen's first role was a bit part in Somebody Up There Likes Me (1956), directed by Robert Wise and starring Paul Newman.
-McQueen was subsequently hired for the films Never Love a Stranger; The Blob (his first leading role, science fiction); and The Great St. Louis Bank Robbery (1959).
+When McQueen appeared in a two-part Westinghouse Studio One television presentation entitled "The Defender", Hollywood manager Hilly Elkins took note of him and decided that B movies would be a good place for the young actor to make his mark.
+McQueen's first film role under Elkins' management was a bit part in Somebody Up There Likes Me (1956), directed by Robert Wise and starring Paul Newman.
+McQueen was subsequently hired for the films The Blob (his first leading role), Never Love a Stranger, and The Great St. Louis Bank Robbery (1959).

 McQueen's first breakout role came on television.
-He appeared on Dale Robertson's NBC western series Tales of Wells Fargo as Bill Longley.
-Elkins, then McQueen's manager, successfully lobbied Vincent M. Fennelly, producer of the western series Trackdown, to have McQueen read for the part of bounty hunter Josh Randall.
-He first appeared in Season 1 Episode 21 of Trackdown in 1958.
+He appeared on Dale Robertson's NBC Western series Tales of Wells Fargo as Bill Longley.
+Elkins, then McQueen's manager, successfully lobbied Vincent M. Fennelly, producer of the Western series Trackdown, to have McQueen read for the part of bounty hunter Josh Randall.
+He first appeared in Season 1, Episode 21, of Trackdown in 1958.
 He appeared as Randall in that episode, cast opposite series lead Robert Culp, a former New York motorcycle racing buddy.
 McQueen appeared again on Trackdown in Episode 31 of the first season, in which he played twin brothers, one of whom was an outlaw sought by Culp's character, Hoby Gilman.